 Against Father’s orders, he shouldered the lance to rest his trembling arms and resumed shambling and sliding down the slope.
 Of the others ahead, he could see only their light beams in the dust-laden air.

 “Grains of organic dust are inhomogeneous and naturally form agglomerates.
-In contrast, atomic particulate (AP) remains in a metastable and homogenous cloud of elemental atoms.
+In contrast, atomic particulate (AP) remains a metastable and homogenous cloud of elemental atoms.
 Biological and geological processes can agglomerate AP, resulting in usable amounts of minerals, but this takes significant periods of time.
-Geological processes can be simulated artificially through complex catalytic or energetic procedures, often including great heat and pressure.”
+Geological processes can be simulated artificially through complex catalytic or energetic laboratory procedures, often including great heat and pressure.”

 “Not again!
 Stop it!”
 But what should have been a peevish shout came out only as a croak.